Climate debt: History

 The concept of climate debt was first introduced in the 1990s by non-governmental organizations.
 Advocates of climate debt claimed that the Global North owes the Global South a debt for their contributions to climate change.
 Support from nations soon followed.
-During the Group of 77 South Summit in Havana in 2000, developing countries advocated the recognition of the climate debt owed by the Global North as the basis of solutions to climate issues.
+Beyond financial compensation, climate debt also reflects the legacies of colonial extraction that enabled industrialized nations to accumulate wealth through the exploitation of land, labor and natural resources in the Global South.
+These historical hierarchies persist through modern carbon markets and global adaptation regimes, producing what has been described as a form of climate colonialism in which developing and Indigenous communities endure disproportionate ecological and social burdens of a crisis they contributed to the least.During the Group of 77 South Summit in Havana in 2000, developing countries advocated the recognition of the climate debt owed by the Global North as the basis of solutions to climate issues.
 However, the concept of climate debt was not explicitly defined at the UNFCCC.

 At the 2009 United Nations Climate Change Conference, countries including Bolivia, Venezuela, Sudan, and Tuvalu refused the adoption of the Copenhagen Accord, stating that industrialized countries did not want to take responsibility for climate change.
 At the conference, Bolivia, Cuba, Dominica, Honduras, Nicaragua, and Venezuela made a proposal that evaluated developed countries' historical climate debt to developing countries.
 The proposal analyzed the cause of climate change and explained adaptation debt and emissions debt.

 In 2010, Bolivia and other developing countries hosted the World People's Conference on Climate Change and the Rights of Mother Earth and reached the People's Agreement, which states:

 The People's Agreement states that climate debt is owed by not only financial compensation but also restorative justice.
 It clearly rejected the Copenhagen Accord.

 Apart from official agreements between nations, climate debt has been appearing in public media with both supporters and opponents.